The Bahamas: Early 20th century

 The early decades of the 20th century were ones of hardship for many Bahamians, characterised by a stagnant economy and widespread poverty.
 Many eked out a living via subsistence agriculture or fishing.

-In August 1940, the Duke of Windsor (erstwhile King Edward VIII) was appointed Governor of the Bahamas.
-He arrived in the colony with his wife.
+In August 1940 the Duke of Windsor (formerly King Edward VIII) was appointed Governor of the Bahamas.
+He arrived in the colony with his wife, Wallis, Duchess of Windsor.
 Although disheartened at the condition of Government House, they "tried to make the best of a bad situation".
 He did not enjoy the position, and referred to the islands as "a third-class British colony".
 He opened the small local parliament on 29 October 1940.
 The couple visited the "Out Islands" that November, on Axel Wenner-Gren's yacht, which caused controversy; the British Foreign Office strenuously objected because they had been advised by United States intelligence that Wenner-Gren was a close friend of the Luftwaffe commander Hermann Göring of Nazi Germany.

 The Duke was praised at the time for his efforts to combat poverty on the islands.
 A 1991 biography by Philip Ziegler, however, described him as contemptuous of the Bahamians and other non-European peoples of the Empire.
 He was praised for his resolution of civil unrest over low wages in Nassau in June 1942, when there was a "full-scale riot".
 Ziegler said that the Duke blamed the trouble on "mischief makers – communists" and "men of Central European Jewish descent, who had secured jobs as a pretext for obtaining a deferment of draft".
 The Duke resigned from the post on 16 March 1945.